Gift acceptance policy

 Lyric has developed the following policies with respect to atypical gifts and situations outside of the normal course of donor/donee relations.

 - Conditional gifts: Conditional gifts are those gifts that, because of some qualifier or restriction, are considered non-routine.
 Conditional gifts may commit Lyric to act within a specified time or use a gift for a specific purpose.
-If, in any instance, a gift offered by a donor would put Lyric in an embarrassing or unteable position with the general public, Lyric will decline acceptance.
-Gift acceptance agreeements should specify a time period for meeting any condition for the gift and should also indicate what will happen to the gift if the conditions are not met.
+If, in any instance, a gift offered by a donor would put Lyric in an embarrassing or untenable position with the general public, Lyric will decline acceptance.
+Gift acceptance agreements should specify a time period for meeting any condition for the gift and should also indicate what will happen to the gift if the conditions are not met.

 - Refunding of gifts: Under rare circumstances, Lyric may deem it necessary to return or refund a gift.
-For example, when it is in the best interest of Lyric or because conditions agreed to in aceepting a gift cannot or will not be met.
+For example, when it is in the best interest of Lyric or because conditions agreed to in accepting a gift cannot or will not be met.
 Requests for refunds may come either from the donor or from the Board of Directors of Lyric.